captainbland/crier/README.md

 ## Requirements

+To compile, you'll need to install libssl so that things can communicate over https.

 You will need to install PostgreSQL, Redis and have a sandbox Stripe account in order to run this application.

 The following environment variables should be set, these can also be picked up from a .env file automatically: